-“We’re all here to honor Gregg’s contribution to American music, which is invaluable in my opinion,” said Haynes before the show.
+“We’re all here to honor Gregg’s contribution to American music, which is invaluable in my opinion,” said Warren Haynes before the show.
 “Everybody in the audience and everybody on stage was moved by his music from the first time we heard it.
 I’m a huge fan before we became friends, and we’ve been friends since 1981.
 So for me, it’s a no brainer.
 I would be here, I wouldn’t miss it for the world.”

-Allman himself didn’t appear until almost an hour into the set for none other than “Statesboro Blues,” garnering just the kind of exaltation from the crowd that you might expect for the man who inspired so many.
+Allman himself didn’t appear until almost an hour into the set for none other than “Statesboro Blues,” garnering just the kind of exaltation from the crowd that you might expect for a man who inspired so many.

 After “Statesboro Blues,” there was a 15-minute intermission and it was back to the music as bodies got moving to Widespread Panic playing “Just Ain’t Easy” and “Wasted Words.”
-There were pauses between each song all night thanks to the cameras (the entire set was being filmed), but the breaks didn’t seem to phase the crowd, which spanned all ages but hovered on the older side and included as much debauchery as any show (with a refreshing lack of smartphones hovering in the air).
+There were pauses between each song all night thanks to the cameras (the entire set was being filmed), but the breaks didn’t seem to faze the crowd, which spanned all ages but hovered on the older side and included as much debauchery as any show (with a refreshing lack of smartphones hovering in the air).
 Regardless of pace, each song felt like a show in itself, with performers presented individually and greeted by warm applause.